jdblack/odoo_docker/README.md

 for their own custom software.

 This image exists to turn Odoo into a repeatable, shippable unit.
 It allows you to fully own your Odoo deployments.
+We encourage you to fork this repository and customize it to your needs.

 Your code, your addons, your config, mounted into this image will allow you to build a production-ready image which runs the same on a laptop,